tourmaline-sunangel-elago-1600

 Tourmaline Sunangel

-Appearance: The Tourmaline Sunangel is a small hummingbird ranging from 10 to 11 cm in length.
+Appearance: The Tourmaline Sunangel is a small hummingbird ranging from 10 cm (4 in) in length.
 It is known for its striking iridescent plumage.
 Males exhibit a glittering green body with a brilliant violet-blue throat patch, known as a gorget.
 Females are slightly less vibrant but still display a similar color palette with a more subdued throat.
 Both sexes have a slightly forked tail, which is often edged with white or a lighter color.
 The species has a straight, slender bill adapted for nectar feeding.

 Behavior: Primarily nectarivorous, feeding on a variety of flowering plants.
 It also consumes small insects and spiders for protein.
 Males are known to be territorial, often defending feeding territories aggressively against intruders, including other hummingbirds.
 Exhibits the rapid and agile flight associated with hummingbirds, capable of hovering in place while feeding.